Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 # Component groups

 Component groups are "folders" for components.
-They group components together, and can be added or removed using `events` to create custom game-play.
+They group components and can be added or removed using `events` to create custom game-play.

 Here is an example: